 Nolan (my rule following and anxious child): “Why does that man have a dog in here?
 Isn’t that against the rules?

 Me: “From the harness and vest the dog is wearing, it looks like he is a service dog.
 Do you know how a service dog helps people?”

 4. Be curious and learn more.
 Differences are beautiful.
-Exceptionalities give all of us an opportunity to learn more about each other and how many different ways there are to do every day tasks.
+Disabilities and exceptionalities give all of us an opportunity to learn more about each other and how many different ways there are to do every day tasks.
 It is okay to ask questions.
 Investigate the world with your children and learn more about it.

 Me: “I don’t know.
 We should ask.”

-Nolan tentatively follows me over to the young man in a very sophisticated power chair.
+Nolan tentatively follows me over to the young man in a power chair.

 Me (putting my arm around Nolan): “We love the photo you took of this young girl.
 We were wondering how you took it.”

 Photographer: “That is my niece.
 I love taking pictures of her.
 I mount the camera to the end of my chair.
 Then, I use my baseball cap with this wand attached to the brim and a stylus attached at the end to focus and snap the shutter.
 I am really working on how I use the light in my photos.”

 Nolan (moving away from me and pointing at a photo): “Yeah, I like the shadows in the picture of the telephone lines.”